 Looking for your first job?
 Or thinking of moving on?
 Either way, you’re probably sat there wondering how you can make an awesome curriculum vitae that impresses prospective employers and gets you the elusive job interview you’re looking for!
 Fear not.
-CV GURU is your ultimate resource for building a winning CV – packed with tips, templates and resources to ensure your curriculum vitae gets you a foot in the door.
+How to write a CV is your ultimate resource for building a winning CV – packed with tips, templates and resources to ensure your curriculum vitae gets you a foot in the door.
 Check out our best resources below and keep an eye on our blog where we have the latest updates and advice on careers.

 Jump straight in with a curriculum vitae template – download your free template here: CV template

 Fill out the easy information – name, address and contact info.
 Don’t be tempted to include unnecessary details.
 Your employer doesn’t need to know if you’re married or single, how many kids you have or how old you are.
 In fact, employers should not ask these questions during job interviews, neither may they ask whether you have plans to have children.
 Don’t give a prospective employer the chance to discriminate against you before they’ve even met you – leave this info off.

 The next stage is to draft up the essential information you need for your curriculum vitae.
 This includes your education, past employment history and skills.
 The template will help you arrange this in an organised and logical way.
 For extra guidance, read our guide on how to write a CV.

 Your skills may be hard skills (such as the ability to use software packages) or soft skills (such as communication and team work).
 Always give specific examples of soft skills – these are best worked into other areas of your CV (such as descriptions of past employment) unless you have particular notable examples that stand out on their own.
 Our guides to work experience include extensive lists of soft skills that employers find valuable, which you might be able to give examples of.